My Own Music and Poetry

 I am working on many old and new music compositions across all genres.

-MY BOOKS
+MY POETRY

-NOTE: I have republished my poetry book as “Frames of Poetry“, and republished my “Twelve Selected Short Stories” – as the Cyberwit publisher in India did not sell one book and had listed them with extremely high prices, contrary to our contract.
+NOTE: I have republished my poetry book as “Frames of Poetry“, and republished my “Twelve Selected Short Stories” – as the publisher in India did not sell one book and had listed them with extremely high prices, contrary to our contract.
 They rely on the author buying copies.
 This ruined my effort to promote the books for sale around the world and in competitions.
 These republished books are available on Amazon Books and from the author at P.O.
 Box 370, South Hobart, Tasmania 7004.

 With a sub-title ‘A gallery of chosen poems from my collection,’ this is a compilation of 81 selected poems for a wide range of audiences, including children.
 Cyberwit says on its AIS, ‘The poet for the most part uses matter-of-fact, everyday words instead of artificial and ornamental vocabulary’, and this is indeed one of the most attractive elements of the collection.